 Most funeral plans are guaranteed regardless of your age or health.
 However, there may be some services that are not included in your plan, such as embalming, floral arrangements, catering or transport.
 You will most likely have to pay for third party fees, such as doctor’s or coroner’s charges.

 You may be restricted in choosing your funeral director because some funeral service providers only partner with an approved list of suppliers.
 You could also be limited to holding the service between specified times, depending on your plan.

 What Funeral Arrangements Can I Make?

 Most funeral plans will give you a range of options.
 The more straightforward plans are usually more affordable, but you can also choose a more comprehensive service.
 Special requests, such as favourite readings or hymns, can generally be added to the arrangements.
 Additional items, such as flowers, may incur a third-party cost not covered by your funeral plan.

 Can I Pick My Funeral Director?

-Often, funeral plans will specify a list of funeral directors1 from which you may choose.
-You may have to consult with your funeral plan provider if you have a specific funeral director you would like to make your arrangements.
+Often, funeral plans will specify a list of funeral directors from which you may choose.
+You may have to consult with your funeral plan provider if you have a specific funeral director you would like to make your arrangements with.